jjackowski/eclipse2017/README.md

  - GPSD's C++ library
  - evdev

-If those last three libraries are not found, the umbra_lcd program will not build.
+If any of those last three libraries are not found, the umbra_lcd program will not be built.

 The default location for the DUDS library is at the same directory level as wherever this code finds itself.